 Can this eliminate on-site visits?

-Managed Services support models do not eliminate the need for on-site visits.
+These support models do not eliminate the need for on-site visits.
 But on-site visits are much less frequent, and typically scheduled in advance, which result in significant cost savings for both your organization and the MSP.
 Typical services provided during on-site visits include major software release installations, hardware break/fix, and network management which cannot be performed remotely.

 Are there any reports that are a part of Managed Services?

-Is Managed Services just a technology fad?
+Is this just a technology fad?

 Absolutely not.
 It will continue to evolve.